We invite you to review this section if you have any questions about clinical research or what your experience as a participant might entail.

 The FDA specifies that you can participate in only one clinical research study at a time.

-Our Investigators are a group of highly trained medical professionals who possess a wide range of medical practice and clinical research skills.
+Our Investigators are highly trained medical professionals who possess a wide range of medical practice and clinical research skills.

 Charles P. Andrews, MD, CPI